Garlic Lime Pork Tenderloin is tender, juicy and refreshing. Marinated and cooked in the most amazing maple syrup, garlic and lime mixture.

 - Look at the color of the pork, it should be a nice reddish pink color to a purplish red.
 The darker the pork is the better it will taste!

 - Plan in advance and marinate the pork, one hour is minimum.
-For best results I recommend marinating it overnight.
+For the best results, I recommend marinating it overnight.

 - Pinch the pork loin with a fork uniformly.
 That will help the marinade get inside the meat, which will make the pork even more tender and juicy.